gsirow/pandas/doc/source/timeseries.rst

     LastWeekOfMonth, "the x-th day of the last week of each month" MonthEnd, "calendar month end"
     MonthBegin, "calendar month begin"
-    BMonthEnd, "business month end"
+    DayOfMonth, "the x-th day of the each month" BMonthEnd, "business month end"
     BMonthBegin, "business month begin"
     QuarterEnd, "calendar quarter end"